-Lyndsee Campbell, director of marketing at Laundry Care, shares some of the pandemic safety measures their providers are encouraged to follow but it’s a good idea to follow them all of the time to prevent the spread of germs.
+Lyndsee Campbell, director of marketing at Laundry Care, shared some of the pandemic safety measures for their providers.
+Even when there’s not a pandemic, it’s a good idea to follow these rules to prevent the spread of germs.

 - Wear gloves while handling dirty laundry.

 - Choose the hottest wash cycle available, preferably between 140 and 194 degrees Fahrenheit.
 Be sure to separate out items that suggest cooler water temperatures, like silks and rayons.